 The second important issue when discussing dispersants is toxicity, both of the dispersant itself and of the dispersed oil droplets.
 Toxicity became an important issue in the late 1960s and early 1970s when application of toxic products resulted in substantial loss of sea life.
-For example, the use of dispersants during the Torrey Canyon episode in Great Britain in 1968 caused massive damage to intertidal and sub-tidal life (Fingas, 2002).
+For example, the use of dispersants during the Torrey Canyon episode in Great Britain in 1968 caused massive damage to intertidal and sub-tidal life (Fingas, 2000).
 Since that time, dispersants have been formulated with lesser aquatic toxicity.
 Although, the issue may not be the toxicity of the dispersant itself but the large increase in the oil droplets in the water and the large increase in PAHs in the water column as a result of dispersant use.

-A standard toxicity test is to measure the acute lethal toxicity to a standard species such as the rainbow trout.
-The $LC{50}$ of a substance is the 'Lethal Concentration to 50% of a test population', usually given in mg/L, which is approximately equivalent to parts per million.
+A standard toxicity test is to measure the acute toxicity to a standard species such as the rainbow trout.
+The LC50 of a substance is the 'Lethal Concentration to 50% of a test population', usually given in mg/L, which is approximately equivalent to parts per million.
 The specification is also given with a time period, which is often 96 hours for larger test organisms such as fish.
-The smaller the $LC{50}$ number, the more toxic the product.
-The toxicity of dispersants themselves as used in the early 1970s ranged from about 5 to 50 mg/L measured as an $LC{50}$ to the rainbow trout over 96 hours.
-Dispersants available today vary from 200 to 500 mg/L ( $LC{50}$ ) in toxicity and contain a mixture of surfactants and a less toxic solvent.
+The smaller the LC50 number, the more toxic the product.
+The toxicity of dispersants used in the early 1970s ranged from about 5 to 50 mg/L measured as an LC50 to the rainbow trout over 96 hours.
+Dispersants available today vary from 200 to 500 mg/L (LC50) in toxicity and contain a mixture of surfactants and a less toxic solvent.

 The oil itself is may be more toxic to most species than the dispersants, with the $LC{50}$ of diesel and light crude oil typically ranging from 20 to 50 mg/L for either chemically or naturally dispersed oil.
 The natural or chemical dispersion of oil in shallow waters can result in a mixture that is toxic to sea life.
 For example, a spill in 1996 from the North Cape in a shallow bay on the U.S. Atlantic coast caused massive loss of benthic life without the use of dispersants.
 Another significant factor in terms of the impact of this spill was the closeness to shore which caused a high concentration of hydrocarbons in the water.
-The oil was diesel fuel, which disperses naturally under high sea conditions.